-Subject / Unit Objectives Skills / Knowledge Children at the expected standard can Suggested Learning Activities (Opportunities identified for PROJECT BASED LEARNING / OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) INITIAL ASSESSMENT: Class discussion - What do you think submission means?
-Describe how submission affect my life and others' lives Discuss submission in our lives.
+Subject / Unit Objectives Skills / Knowledge Children at the expected Suggested Learning Activities (Opportunities identified for PROJECT BASED LEARNING / standard can OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) INITIAL ASSESSMENT: Class discussion - What Describe how submission Discuss submission in our lives.
 Who do you submit to?
-E.g. Teacher, head teacher, parent, older siblings, bullies, policemen etc. Why?
-Does anyone submit to you?
+E.g. Teacher, head do you think submission affect my life and others' teacher, parent, older siblings, bullies, policemen etc. Why?
+Does anyone means? lives submit to you?
 E.g. Siblings, pets, etc. Pupils complete a writing frame on "I submit tobecause" WONDER FINAL ASSESSMENT: Role play scenarios Pupils take part in short role play scenarios Follow up with discussion on how submission affects us.
 Should we always submit?
 WONDER SCIENCE (1) Substantive knowledge Disciplinary knowledge RETRIEVAL (Key vocabulary Instructed / Undertaken / Review why we have skeletons - Year 3 topic.
-Key vocabulary- vertebrates, Unit: Living Things identified in bold) Revisited invertebrates, vital organs, skeletons, exoskeletons (incorporating the (Working Scientifically) Longitudinal Study) To know that: Cathoring recording Activity 1 Learn that a dichotomous key (a branching classification key in which each KEY QUESTION: Living things can be Gathering, recording, classifying and presenting question has exactly two answers) can be used to identify organisms.
-This What is divided into groups data in a variety of ways to could be a combination of using published keys and designing their own. classification? based upon their help in answering could be a combination of using published keys and designing their own. characteristics (Activities questions (Activity 1) RETRIEVAL Longitudinal studies 1,2 and 3) Review the difference between battery and mains as sources of electricity. - 1,2 and 37 Gathering, recording, Explain why a circuit is needed. children should raise Classification keys help classifying and presenting and explore group, identify and data in a variety of ways to Activity 2 questions that name living things help in answering Investigate your school grounds/ local area and draw pictures of 8 different demand the Animals can be classified questions - talk about organisms. identification and as vertebrates (having a criteria for grouping, Create their own classification key for animals found in the copse by classification of spine) or invertebrates sorting and classifying; and repeatedly asking dichotomous questions (with exactly two answers) splitting creatures (lacking a spine) use simple keys (Activity the group up until each group only has one member.
-They discuss the best sort (Activities 1,2 and 3) 2) of questions to ask when making a classification key.
-KEY VOCABULARY: Classification keys Gathering, recording, (Purpose: for children to collect data from their own observations and living and non-living.
+Key vocabulary- vertebrates, Unit: Living Things identified in bold) Revisited invertebrates, vital organs, skeletons, exoskeletons (incorporating the (Working Scientifically) Longitudinal Study) To know that: Activity 1 Gathering, recording, Learn that a dichotomous key (a branching classification key in which each KEY QUESTION: Living things can be classifying and presenting question has exactly two answers) can be used to identify organisms.
+This What is divided into groups data in a variety of ways to could be a combination of using published keys and designing their own. classification? based upon their help in answering characteristics (Activities questions (Activity 1) RETRIEVAL Longitudinal studies 1 ,2 and 3) Review the difference between battery and mains as sources of electricity. - Gathering, recording, Explain why a circuit is needed. children should raise Classification keys help classifying and presenting A akin iku a 2 and explore questions that group, identify and name living things data in a variety of ways to help in answering Activity 2 Investigate your school grounds/ local area and draw pictures of 8 different demand the Animals can be classified questions - talk about organisms. identification and as vertebrates (having a criteria for grouping, Create their own classification key for animals found in the copse by classification of spine) or invertebrates sorting and classifying; and repeatedly asking dichotomous questions (with exactly two answers) splitting creatures (lacking a spine) use simple keys (Activity the group up until each group only has one member.
+They discuss the best sort 2.
+30.00.
+(Activities 1,2 and 3) 2) of questions to ask when making a classification key.
+KEY VOCABULARY: , , , , , , , , , , , , , , , , , , , , , , Classification keys Gathering, recording, (Purpose: for children to collect data from their own observations and living and non-living.
 In any habitat there are classifying and presenting measurements, using notes, simple tables and standard units.
 They will then food chains and webs data in a variety of ways to